jank-lang/jank/README.md

 For the current progress of jank and its usability, see the tables here: https://jank-lang.org/progress/

-The current tl;dr for jank's usability is: **still getting there, but not ready for use yet**.
+The current tl;dr for jank's usability is: **still getting there, but not ready for use yet.
+Check back in a few months!**

 ## Latest binaries
-There are pre-compiled binaries for Ubuntu 22.04, which are built to follow the `main` branch.
+There are pre-compiled binaries for Ubuntu 24.04, which are built to follow the `main` branch.
 You can download a tarball with everything you need here: https://github.com/jank-lang/jank/releases/tag/latest

 ## Appetizer